 During the past few decades, significant progress has been made in developing general theories describing thermodynamic processes in general multi-phase systems and in porous media (see Bennethum and Cushman (1996b), Gray and Hassanizadeh (1998) and Gray (2002)).
-Examples of these, are the swelling (see Almeida and Spilker (1998), Bennethum and Cushman (1996a)) and non-swelling systems (see Hassanizadeh and Gray (1980), (1990), Hassanizadeh (1987a, b)).
+Examples of these, are the swelling (see Almeida and Spilker (1998), Bennethum and Cushman (1996a)) and non-swelling systems (see Hassanizadeh and Gray (1980), (1990), Hassanizadeh (1987 a, b)).

-The modeling framework which we use is the hybrid mixture theory (HMT).
-This theory consists of averaging (see Hassanizadeh and Gray (1979a, b)) the microscopic field equations (conservation of mass, conservation of momentum, conservation of energy and balance of entropy) for each phase in order to obtain macroscopic field equation.
-At this point the medium is viewed as mixture of phases, that is, each phase has clearly defined properties (densities, stress, etc.) at every point in space and time.
-The HMT approach was pioneered by Gray and Hassanizadeh, in a series of papers (1979a, b), (1980), (1990) and (1993).
+The framework which we use is the hybrid mixture theory (HMT).
+This HMT consists of averaging the microscopic field equations (conservation of mass, conservation of momentum, conservation of energy and balance of entropy) for each phase in order to obtain macroscopic field equation.
+At this point the medium is viewed as mixture of phases, that is, each phase has defined properties (densities, stress, etc.) at every point in space and time.
+The HMT approach was pioneered by Hassanizadeh and Grav in a series of papers (1979a, b), (1980), (1990) and (1993).
 From 1979 to the present, HMT has been successfully used to model swelling and shrinking behaviour of gels, food stuffs, and collodial systems where phase interactions play an important role in the mesoscopic and macroscopic behaviour (see Bennethum and Cushman (1996) and Bennethum (2007)).
-In Singh (2002), Singh (2003), Singh et al. (2004a, b), Weet al. instein (2006) and Weinstein and Bennethum (2006), models were developed in which the solid itself was assumed to be viscoelastic but the interface was not assumed to have thermodynamic properties.
-Gray and Miller (2005a, b) and (2006) use a different modeling approach, namely the thermodynamically constrained averaging theory, where they thermodynamically constrain the microscale entropy inequality before averaging to macroscale.
+In Singh (2002), Singh et al. (2003), Singh et al. (2004a, b), Weinstein (2006) and Weinstein and Bennethum (2006) models were developed in which the solid itself was assumed to be viscoelastic but the interface was assumed as not having thermodynamic properties.

-The purpose of the present research is to develop a constitutive theory, for the total Cauchy stress tensor and the total heat flux in a system under the following assumptions:
+The purpose of this research is to develop a constitutive theory, for the total Cauchy stress tensor and the total heat flux in a system under the following assumptions:

-- (i) the system is biphasic, has mass exchange and different temperature. - (ii) the solid matrix is viscoelastic and the fluid is viscous. - (iii) the interface has full thermodynamic properties,
+• the system is biphasic, has mass exchange and different temperature.

+• the solid matrix is viscoelastic and the fluid is viscous.

+• the interface has full thermodynamic properties